TarunSaranga/Tradebook/Code/SVM/SVR/README.md

 After simulating all the trades, we calculate the portfolio value at the end day of the testset, which is the sum of remaining cash and the value of shares holding

-**Performance comparison:** The baseline is the portfolio value, if we just bought 1 million worth of shares on the start day, and hold it till the last day.
+**Performance comparison - GOOGL 2010-08-12 to 2017-08-09:** The baseline is the portfolio value, if we just bought 1 million worth of shares on the start day, and hold it till the last day.
 The portfolio value is the value of all shares on the end day.

 We observed that Support Vector Classification (SVC) performed better than Support Vector Regression (SVR).